Options

 — the word being completedinfo

-- the current argument information
+— the current sequence information

 Selection attributes